MolotovCherry/Native-Memory-Scripter/book/src/cffi/objects-callable.md

 ## Properties

 #### address: int
-The address of the callback function.
+The address of the jitted callback function (the code that is a stand-in replacement of a native function and calls your python callback).

 #### code_size: int
-The size of the callback function in bytes.
+The size of the jitted callback function in bytes.

+#### trampoline_address:
+The address of the underlying trampoline (the trampoline fn that the jitpoline calls).

+#### trampoline_size
+The size of the underlying trampoline.

+#### jitpoline_address
+The address of the jitpoline (the jitted trampoline that `__call__` calls)

 ## Magic
 This object implements `__call__()`.
 You may call this object with your args and it will call the trampoline.